janclemenslab/syllabler/README.md

 - Select: Click a colored syllable block to toggle selection.
 - Assign labels: Use "Assign Auto-Name" or "Assign Custom Name…".
 - Propose labels: Click "Propose Labels" to run an automatic labeling algorithm over all files in the songs folder and populate names.
-- Align songs: Click "Align Songs (XCorr)" to align all spectrogram rows horizontally by maximizing the cross‑correlation of their energy envelopes.
-You can still pan/zoom afterward.

 - Edit mode [E]:
   - Left‑click empty space to add a syllable: first click sets the start (cursor changes to crosshair), second click sets the stop.
 Right‑click or ESC cancels while adding.
   - Drag edges to resize (cursor shows horizontal resize near boundaries).